 in database technologies and programming languages.
 He also has Microsoft Certificates for Database Administration (MCDBA) and System Administration (MCSA).

-John is currently a Senior SQL Server Developer / Administrator in charge of best practices by the IT team at Sensata Technologies.
+John is currently a Senior Platform Engineer at Atrion.
 He is the PASS chapter

 leader for Southern New England SQL Server Users Group.